 Nelson Dellis is one of the most interesting CrossFitters in the world.

-Nelson is the 4-time US Memory Champion.
+Nelson is a four-time US Memory Champion.
 I flew to Manhattan to watch him win his second in 2014, and wrote about the experience in the CrossFit Journal.